 Value of the Diaspora

 While I acknowledge that all of us left back in Jamaica want a piece of our Diaspora and most times it comes with a dollar tag, it is true that the value of a country’s Diaspora goes far beyond remittances.
 Even if, like Jamaica, those remittances comprise the country’s top foreign exchange earner!!
 A 2011 World Bank study places Jamaica second in the WORLD for brain drain.
-A Canadian International Development Agency (CIDA) report, from as far back as 2007, noted that almost 80% of our graduates emigrate.
+A Canadian International Development Agency (CIDA) report, from as far back as 2007 noted that almost 80% of our graduates emigrate.
 Although the verdict is still out as to whether Jamaica’s brain drain has caused irreparable damage to our country, what is inarguable is that many in the Diaspora are Jamaica’s brightest and best.
 About one million Jamaicans are said to be in the Diaspora.
 I believe it’s much more than that.

 Relevant and timely statistical data about our Diaspora have always been hard to come by, but it’s very likely that the majority are over 30 years of age and many do not embrace social media.
 Given the growing embeddedness of social networks and their increasing stickiness, meaning some are quite addictive, this phenomenon is not going away but becoming more and more integrated in our lives.
 Facebook is now at about three quarter billion accounts (that’s B for Billion) worldwide.
-While Facebook may have fallen off in the USA over the past couple months, India, Brazil and Indonesia more than make up for that and overall this social network continues to grow.
+While Facebook may have fallen off in the USA over the past couple months, India, Brazil and Indonesia more than make up for that and overall Facebook continues to grow.